You and Your Supervisor

 - Where to go for help if you experience problems.

-All DPhil students, primarily those in the early stages of their doctorate
+All DPhil students, but primarily those in the early stages of their doctorate

 Melanie Ghoul, Department of Zoology